JoelPM/prebid-td/README.md

-# prebid-fledge
+# prebid-parakeet
-An exploration of the role Prebid can play in a Fledge world.
+An exploration of the role Prebid can play in a Parakeet world.

 # Birth of Header Bidding
 As DFP (now GAM) became the dominant ad server (and included tight AdX integration) publishers wanted a way to have other demand sources compete in the GAM/AdX ad selection process.
 While GAM/AdX didn't provide an API to do this, publishers did have the ability create their own line items in DFP that were considered in the selection process.
 Futhermore, they could activate these line items based on key/value pairs added to the DFP tag invocation.
 The final step was figuring out how to solicit an independent SSP and map their bid to the right key/value.
 Soliciting the SSP in the header of the page allowed the bid to be retrieved and mapped to a key/value before the DFP ad slot was fetched.
 And thus header bidding was born.